kpvdr/wheedle/README.md

-# actions-artifact-poller
+# Wheedle

 ## Introduction
-This project contains two pollsers:
-1. **Artifact Poller:** Polls a GitHub project's actions for new artifacts.
-1. **Commit Poller:** Polls a GitHub project for recent commits, and will trigger a second GitHub project action if a new commit is found.
+This project independently polls a GitHub repository for new commits, and then triggers an action on a second GitHub repository when one or more new commits are found.
+Secondly, an artifact poller checks the second GitHub repository for artifacts resulting from successful runs of its action workflows.
+If found, these are downloaded and saved/tagged.

 This application will find use primarily in CI/CD projects where some or all of the package builds are made on GitHub Actions projects created for the purpose of building and testing